- Ph.D. Systems Engineering, Brunel University, UK, 2009

 This research is, in a broad sense, a descriptive or exploratory Research.
 The research questions are not presented as hypotheses to be tested but initial assumptions to be explored and corrected as best as possible by engaging with stakeholders.
 The research design involves a series of four pairs of workshops.
 The outcome of a preceding pair of workshops will feed into the next pair of workshops as well as providing a context for subsequent analyses.
 After each workshop, participants will be asked to respond to a short feedback on their experience taking part in the workshop.
 The purpose of this is to determine whether participants have any concerns about the setting or delivery of the workshop that may have had an impact on how they participated, and should be contextually incorporated into the analysis of the outcome.

-KOMASHIE, A., Mousavi, A., Clarkson, P. J. and Young, T. (2016) 'Towards the Donabedian Measure': A Robust Healthcare Quality Index (HQI) Using the Generalised Maximum Entropy Formulation' Operatioins Research for Health Care Journal (Under Review).
+KOMASHIE, A., Mousavi, A., Clarkson, P. J. and Young, T. (2016) 'Towards the Donabedian Measure': A Robust Healthcare Quality Index (HQI) to Support Front-line Staff', European Journal of Operatioinal Research (Under Review).

 KOMASHIE, A., Mousavi, A., Clarkson, P. J. and Young, T. (2015) 'An Integrated Model of Patient and Staff Satisfaction Using Queuing Theory' IEEE Journal of Translational Engineering in Health and Medicine, Vol. 3, 1-10.